 All these components COMBINED, should cost less than $100.
 If you fix it yourself, you will avoid the additional cost for labor.

-Now, if your dryer keeps failing, it may be for a reason.
-You need to ask yourself when the last time you cleaned the dryer ventilation was.
-If you can't remember, or if it has never been done, this could be the cause of your dryer failing.
+Now, if your dryer performance has been failing (i.e., clothes taking longer to dry), it may be for a reason.
+You need to ask yourself when the last time you cleaned the dryer ventilation.
+If you can't remember, or if it has never been done, this can contribute to the dryer failing.
 All dryers need proper air flow in order to dry properly.
 If the ducting becomes clogged, the heating circuits will actually overheat and eventually fail.
 This usually results in the Thermal Cut-Out (TCO) blowing or the Heating Element failing or BOTH.
 When these components fail, they must be replaced.
 Remove the dryer hose from the back of the dryer and inspect it thoroughly from where it leaves the dryer to where it exits your home.
 It should be clear with no kinks or clogs.
 If your vent line runs under a crawl space make sure it is suspended above the ground and has no sags where lint could collect.
 RULE OF THUMB: The SHORTER and STRAIGHTER the vent duct, the BETTER.
 After you inspect the vent ducting, turn the dryer on and make sure you have forceful air flow coming form the dryer.
 This will prove that your blower fan is working properly or not.
 Since you stated that your dryer is not currently heating, the air will be cold, but you should still have some force behind it.
 If the air flow is weak, you need to clean the duct work INSIDE the dryer.
 It is important to keep a dryer checked routinely.
 I recommend once per season (that's 4 times per year).
 Dryers are the cause of many house fires.
 These fires are due to lint accumulations inside the unit catching on fire.
-A little prevent maintenance can prevent significant problems in the future.
+A little preventive maintenance can prevent significant problems in the future.

 Getting to the heating circuit to determine if the components are good or bad is the next step.
 If your dryer has the lint screen on the top of the unit, you will need to remove the back panel of the dryer to expose the heating circuits.
 If the dryer has the lint screen in the door, you will need to remove the lower kick panel under the door by using a putty knife to release the retaining clips.
 They will be located along the seam in the front about 2 inches in from each side.
 You have to remove the entire front panel on some models.
 This is accomplished by lifting the dryer top and removing the screws that hold the front panel in place.